-If you've never tried Guinness and oysters, you're missing out.
-Here's why this classic pair works so very well
+If you've never tried Guinness Extra Stout and oysters, you're missing out!
+Here's why this classic pair works so very well.

 While it may sound like champagne is the ideal beverage to pair with oysters, we want to make a case for a beverage that's as different from champagne as can be: Guinness Extra Stout.